Atqasuk, Alaska: Climate

-Atqasuk at 70.2 degrees north latitude has a cold and dry subarctic climate (Köppen Dfc) closely bordering on a tundra climate (Köppen ET).
+Atqasuk has a cold and dry subarctic climate (Köppen Dfc) closely bordering on a tundra climate (Köppen ET).

 Atqasuk is situated on the Arctic coastal plain of northern Alaska within a tundra landscape characterized by low relief, continuous permafrost, and extensive wetlands.
 The Meade River runs through the community, providing access to fishing and transportation routes.
 The region experiences an Arctic maritime climate, with long, dark winters and short, cool summers.
 Average annual temperatures remain below freezing for most of the year, and permafrost conditions significantly influence infrastructure, building foundations, and water management systems.
 Seasonal thawing of the active layer can result in flooding and the formation of thermokarst features, which affect roads, housing, and other community structures.